people

-Carlos Francisco Jackson is Co-founder of TANA and an Associate Professor in the Chicana/o Studies Department at UC Davis, where he also serves as chair.
+Carlos Francisco Jackson is Co-founder of TANA.
+A former Professor in the Chicana/o Studies Department at UC Davis, he now serves as dean of the Penny W. Stamps School of Art & Design.
 A visual artist and writer, Jackson was born and raised in Los Angeles, California.
 He attended UC Davis where he received his Bachelor of Science in Community and Regional Development and an MFA in Painting where he received the Robert Arneson Award for Excellence.
 In 2002, he was awarded a full fellowship to attend the prestigious Skowhegan School of Painting and Sculpture in central Maine.
 For the 2003-2004 year, he held the David Shainberg Endowed Fellowship at the Fine Arts Work Center in Provincetown, MA.
 In 2009, the University of Arizona Press published his first book, ProtestArte: Chicana and Chicano Art, a survey of the Chicano Art Movement.

 www.malaquiasmontoya.com